WellthCare

 • No deductibles, copays, or coinsurance for mandated preventive services (e.g., vaccines, testing)

-• No prior authorization or medical management requirements for covered items
+• No prior authorization or medical management requirements

-Employers must monitor CMS and DOL announcements for each emergency declaration, as requirements vary by crisis.
-The WellthCare Readiness Index™ can help identify populations that are most vulnerable or likely to need these services, enabling proactive outreach.
+Employers need to monitor CMS and DOL announcements for each emergency declaration—requirements vary.
+The WellthCare Readiness Index can help identify populations most likely to need those services, enabling proactive outreach.

 Prescription Drug Access and Pharmacy Continuity

-• Direct-to-home delivery reduces exposure risk
+• Direct-to-home delivery cuts exposure risk

 Workforce Disruption and Benefits Administration